About JVP Funds

-The foundations for JVP’s track record derive from the firm’s entrepreneurial spirit, experienced team and agile investment strategy.
+The foundations for Jerusalem Venture Partner's (JVP) track record derive from the firm’s entrepreneurial spirit, experienced team and agile investment strategy.
 Established in 1993 by JVP's founder, Erel Margalit, JVP now has over $900 million under management.
 The majority of the Fund's activities are led out of its International Media Quarter in Jerusalem with industry advisors in New York and Paris as well as an international network of strategic partners.

 JVP leverages its unique market expertise, experienced and dedicated management team and substantial capital base to build companies with the potential to shape global markets.
 Through twenty five initial public offerings, acquisitions and mergers for its portfolio companies, JVP has helped to create some of the largest companies to come out of Israel over the past nineteen years: